…’cause here in Panamá, when it rains, we pour.

 These unique, quaint, and lively venues set the tone for a good night despite whatever the weather decides to do.
 Chances are, even if the sky clears and the rain stops, once you’re here, you won’t want to go anywhere else.

-This was a guest post by Brittney Schering (@weavindreams_n_wordplay), an international writer fluent in wanderlust and wild abandon that made the recent move to Panama.
+This was a guest post by Brittney Schering (@existential_bls), an international writer fluent in wanderlust and wild abandon that made the recent move to Panama.
 Have an article, idea, opinion, tips, or just about anything else Panama related you would like to write about on PTY Life?
-Become a guest blogger like Brittney by sending a message to email@example.com.
+Become a guest blogger like Brittney by sending a message to firstname.lastname@example.org.